 Alumnus—is the singular reference for a male graduate; alumna, the singular reference for a female graduate; alumni, the plural reference to a mixed group of male and female graduates or male graduates only; alumnae, the plural reference for female graduates only.
 Do not use the terms alums or alum in formal documents or articles.
 Exceptions include the Young Alum Award given by the alumni office.

 Asbury University—Always use the full name on first reference; on second reference, “the University” (note capitalization) is acceptable.
 When the adjective “university” refers specifically to Asbury University, it should be capitalized.
-Please refrain from using “Asbury” alone to avoid confusion with Asbury Theological Seminary; it is acceptable to use “Asbury” alone if the context clearly refers to the University.
+Please refrain from using “Asbury” alone where it could cause confusion with Asbury Theological Seminary; it is acceptable to use “Asbury” alone if the context clearly refers to the University.

-Asbury University Ambassador—The quarterly constituent magazine produced by the Marketing & Communications Office.
+Asbury University Ambassador—The quarterly constituent magazine produced by the Office of Strategic Communications.
 Within the magazine and in other internal contexts, “the Ambassador magazine” or “the Ambassador” are appropriate first references.
 The publication’s formal title does not include the University’s name or the definite article; thus, only “Ambassador” is italicized.

 The Asburian—The student-produced campus yearbook

 Asbury University Bulletin—An exception to the general rule of italicizing book titles.
 “Asbury University course catalog” (note capitalization) is acceptable on first reference for audiences that may not recognize the publication’s content.

 The Asbury Collegian—The student-produced newspaper at Asbury College.
 “The Collegian” is acceptable on first reference in internal publications.